-Our ongoing cash requirements include payments of our employees' salaries and benefits, office and manufacturing facility rentals, payment to our contract manufacturers and other operational expenses.
+Our ongoing cash requirements include payments of our employees' salaries and benefits, office and logistic facility rentals, payment to our contract manufacturers and other operational expenses.
 Our anticipated cash needs also include costs associated with the expansion of our business and our sales force and our working capital requirements.
 We have financed our operations primarily through capital contributions and cash flows from operations.

 We are a holding company, and conduct substantially all of our business through Fujian Xiniya, our PRC operating subsidiary.
 We rely on dividends paid by Fujian Xiniya and Xiniya Hong Kong for our cash needs, including the funds necessary to pay dividends and other cash distributions to our shareholders, to service any debt we may incur and to pay our operating expenses.
 The payment of dividends by entities organized in the PRC is subject to limitations.
 Current PRC regulations permit our subsidiaries to pay dividends to us only out of their accumulated profits, if any, determined in accordance with PRC accounting standards and regulations.
 In addition, our operating subsidiary in the PRC is required to set aside a certain amount of its after-tax profits each year, if any, to fund certain statutory reserves.
 These reserves are not distributable as cash dividends.
-As of December 31, 2011, a total of RMB623.8 million (\$99.1 million), including RMB529.7 million (\$84.2 million) of registered capital and RMB94.1 million (\$15.0 million) of statutory reserves, was not available for distribution to us in the form of dividends.
+As of December 31, 2012, a total of RMB631.3 million (\$101.3 million), including RMB519.2 million (\$83.3 million) of registered capital and RMB112.1 million (\$18.0 million) of statutory reserves, was not available for distribution to us in the form of dividends.